confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 - Removal of non-standard GROUP BY, PARTITION BY and JOIN aliasing syntax, in favour of standard aliasing of the key column in the projection.
 - removal of duplicate left join column on 'select *' joins.
-- Addition of `COPY` function to allow users to add key column to value schema.
+- Addition of a `AV_VALUE` function to allow users to copy key column into value columns.
-- TODO(ac): group by multiple fields...
+- Addition of a `JOINKEY` function to allow users to reference the synthetic key column created by some join types, and to define an alias for it.

 ## What is not in scope